hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 * Let's take one of the Rsync commands and use it to explain how it is built:

  * `rsync -avz -e 'ssh -p XXXX -i /jffs/dropbear/rsa_id' --log-file=/mnt/RT-1080/Backup-logs/backup1080to8075.log  /mnt/RT-1080/bckp-1080/ aaaaa@ZZZZZ.asuscomm.com:/mnt/RT-8075/bckp-1080`
  * -avz _[This will recursively transfer all files from the directory /mnt/RT-1080/bckp-1080/ on the local machine into the /mnt/RT-8075/bckp-1080 directory on the remote machine ZZZZZ.asuscomm.com: using the id aaaaa.
-The files are transferred in "archive" mode, which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer.
-Additionally, compression will be used to reduce the size of data portions of the transfer.
+The files are transferred in "archive" mode (-a), which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer.
+Additionally, compression (-z) will be used to reduce the size of data portions of the transfer.
 The "v" is there to instruct Rsync to leave of trace of what it did.]_
  * -e 'ssh -p XXXX -i /jffs/dropbear/rsa_id'  _[XXXX is the remote ssh port and the remaining is the location of the private key]_
  * --log-file=/mnt/RT-1080/Backup-logs/backup1080to8075.log _[Where to log the things done]_
  * /mnt/RT-1080/bckp-1080/   _[Source]_